-A proud Perthian, Brandon Loo joins the Point Hacks team as the new Senior Content Writer — welcome!
+A proud Perthian, Brandon Loo joins the Point Hacks team as the new Senior Writer – Loyalty.
+Welcome!

 While focusing predominantly on program guides, Brandon will also provide our readers with relevant updates and articles that help them to maximise the value of their frequent flyer points, keep up to date with the latest developments, and achieve their travel goals.

 He is keen on following Point Hacks’ own tips and tricks to book fun getaways in premium cabins, and sharing the experiences with you through reviews and overviews so you also have an idea on what to expect.

 My writing journey began at the end of 2016, while I was still studying the Doctor of Podiatric Medicine at university (yes, completely unrelated!)

 After booking my first international Business Class flights with frequent flyer points, I approached Point Hacks about penning a few reviews and was given the chance to do so as a casual contributor — a role that gradually developed into me writing frequent flyer guides too.